 African countries recognise the crucial role of foreign investment for their national development.
 Unlocking their potential requires capital, technology and knowhow that are often unavailable to them from domestic sources.
 To attract foreign investment to their shores, they not only attempt to create a conducive business environment domestically but also undertake binding promises, in treaties and contracts, enforceable before a court of law or some equivalent tribunal.
 In that spirit, African countries have concluded hundreds of bilateral investment treaties (BITs), largely but not exclusively with developed countries.
 According to a recent survey carried out by the UNECA, there are about 2,750 BITs in the world today, over 850 of which involve an African country.
 [See UNECA 2016].
 A vast majority of these African BITs are with developed countries, often based on model investment treaties prepared by the latter countries.
 In such circumstances, it is only natural that the country that prepares the draft or the model treaty (1) does so in a manner that best protects and promotes its national interests, and (2) dictates the terms of the negotiations that follow.
 Unsurprisingly, the final text of the treaties signed by most African countries with their developed counterparts are hardly distinguishable from the models on which they are based.
 The adverse impact of these onesided treaties is revealed to these countries only much later, when they are brought before international arbitration tribunals to answer a case.
 According to the above UNECA survey, as of the end of 2015, African countries have been involved in 111 investment disputes so far, in all cases appearing as respondents.
 These disputes and other developments have made African countries realise that the BITs they may have signed in the past without much thinking, often as a gesture of good will and in the name of sending the right signal to potential foreign investors, can impose serious constraints on the exercise of their regulatory sovereignty domestically and with potentially enormous financial consequences for breach of legal commitments.
 As a result of these developments, several African countries have started exploring different options, ranging from comprehensive reviews and in some cases termination of BITs (e.g. South Africa and Morocco), to the use of RECs to develop regionallyharmonised model investment treaties for use in future BIT negotiations (e.g. the EAC and SADC) and a new initiative to develop a Pan African Investment Code (PAIC) at the continental level.
+Currently there is no one policy direction that developing countries would be moving regarding investment policies, however there is a relative shift from investment treaties to free trade agreements (FTA) with chapters on investment, additionally national investment policy models seem to be becoming increasingly popular and seen as useful for developing countries.

-Negotiators are increasingly confident that they will meet the AU Assembly deadline to conclude negotiations over the agreement establishing the Continental Free Trade Area (CFTA) by December 2017; negotiations on the CFTA investment chapter are expected to commence in the new year.
-African government officials involved in the development of investment policies and the negotiation of investment treaties need to have a comprehensive understanding of the substantive and procedural obligations contained in these treaties and appreciate the fast-changing policy landscape in the area.
+African government officials involved in the development of investment policies and the negotiation of investment treaties need to have a comprehensive understanding of the substantive and procedural obligations contained in these treaties and appreciate the fastchanging policy landscape in the area.
 The annual economic negotiation workshops in this area are thus intended to bring together technical experts in the field with investment policy makers and negotiators operating at national/government levels and at the level of sub-regions/RECs and the AUC.